May 5, 2021

 Unlike residential portable power cables, industrial power cables carry UL, CSA and MSHA approvals.
 These approvals are stamped on the jacket to prove that Underwriters Laboratories, Canadian Standard Association and Mine Safety and Health Administration have tested and approved the ratings given to DLO cable.
 Without those third-party approvals, it will be difficult for industrial applications to pass inspection.
 Those needing cables without UL, CSA and MSHA approvals would typically be homeowners and small machine shops that don’t need to pass inspection.

 Is There a Cheaper Alternative to DLO?

 That depends on your requirements.
-If your application can get by with a 600 volt cable, less protection and a lower voltage rating than the answer is yes, welding cable.
+If your application can get by with a 600-volt cable, less protection and a lower voltage rating then the answer is yes, welding cable.
 Welding cable does not carry the approvals and it’s only rated for 600 volts with a single layer of rubber insulation.
 It’s much cheaper and offered in similar AWG (American Wire Gauge) sizes as DLO.
-Welding cable is also offered in black, red and orange where DLO cable only comes with black insulation.
+Welding cable is also offered in black, red and orange, whereas DLO cable only comes with black insulation.